ihh/funkscene/README.md

 	#AS penance #CHOOSE As penance, I cross myself. #FOR #( You cross yourself, in penance. #BACK #)
 	#AS penance #CHOOSE As penance, I regurgitate my last meal. #FOR #( You retch, purging yourself of evil. #BACK #)

-This will allow only one of the two "As penance..." choices to be taken.
+This will allow only one of the two "As penance, I..." choices to be taken.

 Scenes that cycle through several different descriptions